+While our methods cannot differentiate the DNA of living organisms from relic DNA present in the halite nodule (49), it is unlikely that the observed compositional shift after the rain was an artifact of relic DNA turnover.
+Indeed, it is improbable that the 24.2mm of rain was sufficient to wash away relic DNA from within the nodules.
+Similarly, the rain itself was probably not a major contributor to the sequenced DNA since we did not detect non-halophilic organisms that are likely to be found in atmospheric microbiomes (50).

-While the halite microbiome was able to recover from this catastrophic event, the effects of the perturbation lasted remarkably long (months), in contrast with studies in other desert systems where much quicker recoveries were documented (weeks) (13).
-This highlights the slow-growing nature of these extremophiles and suggests that the immediate effects of the rain on the halite community may have been even more dramatic than what we observed 6-months post-rain (18, 49).
-Eighteen months post-rain, the community was comprised of an entirely new set of organisms but its functional potential recovered to a pre-rain state, suggesting that the community taxonomic structure entered an alternative equilibrium state during the recovery period (4, 12).
-The functional consistency of a community, disconnected from taxonomic variance, has previously been documented in a variety of microbiomes and stems from functional redundancy of closely related taxa (6-8, 10).
-In particular, isolated microbiomes such as miniature aquatic ecosystems found in bromeliad rosettes (similarly isolated as the halite nodules) appear to converge on identical functional landscapes through mechanisms such as stoichiometric balancing between metabolic pathways, despite great inter-community taxonomic diversity (9, 50).
+While the halite microbiome was able to recover from this catastrophic event, the effects of the perturbation lasted remarkably long (months), in contrast with studies in other desert systems where much quicker recoveries were documented (weeks) (12).
+The higher temporal resolution in the time series at additional sampling Site 2 especially highlights the slow-growing nature of these extremophiles and suggests that the immediate effects of the rain on the halite community may have been even more dramatic than what we observed 3-months post-rain (17, 51).
+Fifteen months post-rain, the community was comprised of an entirely new set of organisms but its functional potential recovered to a pre-rain state, suggesting that the community taxonomic structure entered an alternative equilibrium state during the recovery period (4, 11).
+The functional consistency of a community, disconnected from taxonomic variance, has previously been documented in a variety of microbiomes and stems from functional redundancy of closely related taxa (6, 7, 52, 53).
+In particular, isolated microbiomes such as miniature aquatic ecosystems found in bromeliad rosettes (similarly isolated as the halite nodules) appear to converge on identical functional landscapes through mechanisms such as stoichiometric balancing between metabolic pathways, despite great inter-community taxonomic diversity (54, 55).

-The pre-rain (2014) and recovered (2017) communities were very similar in terms of their functionally potential, while the intermediate state (2016) was very distinct (Fig. 1C, D).
+The pre-rain (2014) and recovered (2017) communities were very similar in terms of their functionally potential, while the intermediate state (2016) was very distinct (Fig. 2C, D).
 Therefore, the two compositional shifts that the halite microbiomes underwent following the rain – the initial response (2015-2016) and subsequent recovery (2016-2017) – resulted in a similar magnitude of change to the overall functional potential of the community.
-Taxonomically however, the two shifts were fundamentally distinct, as the individual taxa membership was drastically rearranged during the initial response to the rain but stayed unchanged during the recovery (Fig. 3B.C).
+Taxonomically however, the two shifts were fundamentally distinct, as the individual taxa membership was drastically changed during the initial response to the rain but stayed unchanged during the recovery (Fig. 4B,C).

-The two different mechanisms by which the halite communities achieved almost identical net change in their functional potential as they entered and then exited their intermediate state (12, 13) offered a uniquely detailed view of microbial adaptation dynamics.
-These two types responses, or modes, allowed for inference of a general microbiome adaptation model, which can be potentially applied to explain and predict the taxonomic and functional flux in other ecosystems following major environmental changes (Fig. 4).
-The first mode (Type I; Fig. 4A) is a community rearrangement, resulting from adaptations to an acute major perturbation.
+The two different mechanisms by which the halite communities achieved almost identical net change in their functional potential as they entered and then exited their intermediate state (11, 12) offered a uniquely detailed view of microbial adaptation dynamics.
+These two types responses, or modes, allowed for inference of a general microbiome adaptation model, which can be potentially applied to explain and predict the taxonomic and functional flux in other ecosystems following major environmental changes (Fig. 5).
+The first mode (Type I; Fig. 5A) is a community shift, resulting from adaptations to an acute major perturbation.
 In the halite nodules, the rain presented a major stress on the pre-existing communities by temporarily lowering external osmotic conditions and exerting a strong selective pressure on the salt-in strategists.
-This produced gaps in existing functional niches and presented an opportunity for new organisms from the seed bank to come in through niche intrusion (51).
-The Type I shift is driven by neutral (random) processes characterized by changes in fine-scale (i.e. strains) taxonomic composition, which results in a high strain rearrangement index (RI=0.89±0.12 in the model).
+This produced gaps in existing functional niches and presented an opportunity for new organisms from the seed bank to come in through niche intrusion (56).
+The Type I shift is driven by neutral (random) processes characterized by changes in fine-scale (i.e. strains) taxonomic composition, which results in a high taxonomic turnover index (TTI=0.89±0.12 in the model).